lkm027/CSSImages/README.md

 Goal:
   ...

-Checkout http://codingartist.io/ for more information on the #DailyCSSChallenges Days 1 through 10 can be seen here: https://codepen.io/collection/nxROgJ/
+Checkout http://codingartist.io/ for more information on the #DailyCSSChallenges<br>
+Days 1 through 10 can be seen here: https://codepen.io/collection/nxROgJ/